 You have the possibility to help 5(x5hrs) days with 2 days off, or 4(x6hrs) days a week and so travel 3 days.
 Or maybe you want to help 10 days and so travel 4 days.
 Many possibilities we can discuss.
 Or if you prefer you can work 3 days - 1 day off - work 2 days - 1 day off and repeat.
 It is also possible to go kayakking in the morning and work in the afternoon and early evening now that it is light the whole night.

 Right from the farm you can go kayaking, cycling, fishing or go on a few days hike, camping wild.
 So take a small tent or hammock with you if you would like to do this.

 People visiting Norway come to enjoy nature, not so much culture.
 Musea in Norway are only open a few weeks a year.
 There are some very nice different kinds of open air concerts in Larvik, Sandefjord and Tonsberg during summer.
 In Larvik there are also indoor concerts, 1 pub with concerts and free use of the library.

 The train in Larvik is 30 km, a 35 minutes drive, away.
 The nearest airport (Oslo) Torp in Sandefjord, 42 km.
 Tonsberg, 55 km, has a Viking festival.
 To Geilo it takes minimal 7 hours.

 We have pets

 Can host families

 When your dog is used to free ranging chickens, then no problem.
-Otherwise your dog has to be on a long leach while on the farm, obliged until September 15 in Norway anyway while walking your dog.
+Otherwise your dog has to be on a long leach while on the farm.
+In Norway from April until September 15 it is obliged to keep your dog on a leach while walking your dog in nature and elsewhere.
 We can put up a long 'chain' between 2 buildings for the leach to run on.
 And of course we can try to learn your dog to get used to chickens, so it can go free too.

 5 hours a day, 5 days a week